-Following the introduction of The Health & Safety (Sharps Instruments in Healthcare) Regulations 2013, all healthcare facilities need to assess the risk of exposure to blood-borne infections from sharps injuries, identify how to eliminate this and where exposure cannot be eliminated, put into place extensive prevention methods.
+Since the introduction of The Health & Safety (Sharps Instruments in Healthcare) Regulations 2013, all healthcare facilities have needed to assess the risk of exposure to blood-borne infections from sharps injuries, identify how to eliminate this and, where exposure cannot be eliminated, put into place extensive prevention methods.
 The legislation also requires a framework for the occurrence of a sharps injury and the need for employers to revise their reporting procedures with health and safety representatives.

 Here we provide some guidelines to ensure you and the staff in your practice are complying with these regulations:

 - Always dispose of used sharps directly into an approved sharps container

 It is essential that your sharps are segregated and disposed of correctly based on their medical contamination.
 The lid colour and label on the container relates to how the waste should be treated and disposed of.

 Sharps that are contaminated with medicines (excluding cytotoxic or cytostatic medicines) for disposal by incineration, will go into a yellow-lidded container

 Sharps that are not contaminated with medicines for disposal by treatment or incineration will go into an orange-lidded container

 - Where possible, always take the sharps container to the point of use – This avoids the need to walk anywhere with a needle, which creates higher risk of an injury occurring.
 We provide several portable options that allow sharp bins to be maneuvered to the point of use.

 - Always discard the needle and syringe as one unit – You are more likely to get a needlestick injury if you try to remove the needle from the syringe; due to hazards of removing, as well as an increased step in the processes that you are following.